Best Back Pain Mattress Topper & Buying Guide

 We all know the importance of a great mattress, but what if yours still isn’t doing the job?
 Assuming it’s in good shape, the fix could be as simple as placing a new mattress topper right on top.
-Our buyer’s guide will look at the causes of (and solutions for) back pain, and evaluate some of the best mattress toppers for back pain relief.
+Our buyer’s guide will look at the causes of (and solutions for) back pain and evaluate some of the best mattress toppers for back pain relief.

-Note: we are not medical professionals, and none of the information in this buyer’s guide is meant to diagnose, treat, or prevent any disease or injury.
+Note: we are not medical professionals, and none of the information in this buyer’s guide is meant to diagnose, treat, or prevents any disease or injury.
 Use this guide at your discretion, and consult your physician if you have any questions regarding your back pain.

-Zinus Sleep Master 2
+Zinus Sleep Master 2 is a sleep aid.

-Natural Comfort 2
+2nd Natural Comfort

 What causes back pain?

 This is a tough one to answer (again, we aren’t doctors!) because every person is different, and many things can cause it.
 While your age, weight, physical activity level, pre-existing conditions, and genetics all play a role, only your doctor can determine the cause and proper course of treatment.
 Below are just a few possibilities for what can cause back pain, from minor aches to very severe/debilitating pain:

 You are particularly prone to these and other causes if you:

 These are just a few of the risk factors for and causes of back pain.
 There are scores more, and no one but your physician can tell you why yours manifested when and how it did or can be treated.
 If you haven’t already, we recommend seeing a doctor rule out any severe causes that might require surgery or other forms of treatment.

 How can a mattress topper mitigate or eliminate my back pain?